Michael Ontkean: The Descendants and retirement

-He had a supporting role in the 2011 film The Descendants, which was his last role to date before he decided to retire from acting.
+He had a small role in the 2011 film The Descendants, which was his last role to date before he decided to retire from acting.
 The movie was filmed in Hawaii, where he lives.

 Ontkean was approached to reprise his role as Sheriff Truman for the 2017 revival of Twin Peaks.
 At first, Ontkean was reportedly excited about returning to the role, and enlisted Twin Peaks authority Brad Dukes to help him find the jacket which his character once wore on the show.
 Dukes located a suitable replica, bought it and sent it to Ontkean.
 However, in 2015, Ontkean dropped out of the Twin Peaks revival, for reasons which were never made public.
 Dukes recalled: "We last spoke in August and he informed me he wasn't going to Washington after all.
 I told him I was heartbroken to hear that.
 Aside from being heartbroken, I am puzzled.
 Twin Peaks is not Twin Peaks without Michael Ontkean as Sheriff Harry S. Truman."

-Ontkean's role was replaced by Robert Forster, playing Sheriff Truman's brother Frank.
+He was replaced by Robert Forster, playing Sheriff Truman's brother Frank.
 Forster was initially David Lynch's first choice to play Harry Truman in 1990.

 Personal life

-Michael was married to Jamie Smith-Jackson, an actress and design director and owner of Jamie Jackson Design.
+Ontkean was first married to Frances E. Knight; the union ended in divorce.
+He married, secondly, to Jamie Smith-Jackson, an actress/design director and owner of Jamie Jackson Design.
 The couple later divorced; they have two daughters, Jenna Millman and Sadie Sapphire Ontkean.
+Ontkean later married Susan Sennett; they live in Kauai.
+He is a fan of the NHL's Vancouver Canucks.